Alberta Gaming, Liquor and Cannabis Commission: History

-The sale and distribution of beverage alcohol in Alberta had been conducted privately, under licence until 1916 when, during the height of Canada’s Prohibition during the First World War, the Liberal government called a referendum in which Albertans voted in favour of the Liquor Act, which closed private liquor stores and the sale of alcohol beverage other than weak beer in privately owned bars.
+The sale and distribution of beverage alcohol in Alberta had been conducted privately, under licence until 1916 when, during the height of Canada's Prohibition during the First World War, the Liberal government called a referendum in which Albertans voted in favour of the Liquor Act, which closed private liquor stores and the sale of alcohol beverage other than weak beer in privately owned bars.
 (Alcohol was still available from willing pharmacists.)

 Prohibition achieved the result that family savings doubled within a short time, and the use of mental asylums and prisons dropped.
 The policy of prohibition was affirmed in a 1920 referendum.
-Meanwhile, the Royal North-West Mounted Police (RNWMP) passed over enforcement to the newly-created Alberta Provincial Police (APP).
-However, there grew a hard-core of bootleggers who used guns against police enforcing the law – resulting in the death of two policemen in Alberta (Osgoode and Lawson).
+Meanwhile, the Royal North-West Mounted Police (RNWMP) passed over enforcement to the newly created Alberta Provincial Police (APP).
+However, there grew a hard-core of bootleggers who used guns against police enforcing the law – resulting in the death of two policemen, George Osgoode and Stephen O. Lawson, in Alberta.
 The United Farmers government that replaced the Liberals in 1921 called a referendum to allow voters to show their determination to continue with prohibition, bring back the pre-war wild times or establish government-owned stores and allow increased sales through tightly regulated taverns.
 The referendum was conducted in November 1923 and Albertans chose a government-controlled system.
 The Liquor Act was replaced by the Liquor Control Act and the Alberta Liquor Control Board (ALCB) was created.
 The first hotels to be relicensed were the Palliser Hotel in Calgary and the Hotel Macdonald in Edmonton.

 The ALCB maintained tight control over the Alberta liquor industry for the next seven decades.
 Hotels that met the strict requirements for a liquor licence had to adhere to strict rules regarding the décor, cleanliness and aura of the establishment.
 According to historian David Leonard, the idea was to make drinking establishments as sparse as possible.
 Patrons were not allowed to stand up with their drinks in hand, and entertainment in a licensed beverage room was prohibited.
 Although women were allowed to drink alongside their male counterparts at first, "mixed" drinking was later blamed for riotous behaviour, and in 1928 the Liquor Control Act was amended so that special rooms had to be created for "ladies and escorts".
 In the 1930s, the ALCB hired armed officers to enforce the Liquor Control Act.
 The Royal Canadian Mounted Police (RCMP) assumed enforcement duties (where no municipal police had jurisdiction) after taking over provincial policing duties from the APP in 1932.